KuponoK/Po-s-Python-Pong/README.md

 # Pos-Python-Pong:

 # What is it?
 A simple game of Pong made in Python.
 Two players, two paddles, and one ball.
-The objective of the game is to use your paddle to hit the ball past the other users paddle.
+The objective of the game is to use your paddle to hit the ball pass the other users paddle.
 Basically Ping Pong but 2D.

 # Motivation: